 The application period for the Fall 2016 Catalyst Program round is now closed.
 Thank you to all who applied!

-Please check back in January 2017 for information on our Spring solicitation.
+Please check back in February/March 2017 for information on our Spring solicitation.

 The Catalyst Program is jointly administered by MassCEC and the Massachusetts Technology Transfer Center (MTTC) with the primary intent of stimulating the commercialization of clean energy and water innovation technologies developed in the Commonwealth.
 Awarded funds are used to demonstrate the feasibility of technologies in specific industry applications in order to obtain increased industry and investor interest.